mohsen1/yek/README.md

 ```

 > [!NOTE]
-> When multiple chunks are written, the last chunk will contain the highest-priority files.
+> When max-size is reached, `yek` will throw away all of the less important files and generate

 Process multiple directories: